ericbutz/developer-portal/app/resources/customer-verification/handling-verification-statuses.md

 ##### Businesses

 Documents that are used to help identify a business are specified as documentType `other`.
-Business Identifying documents can include the following:
+Business Identifying documents we recommend uploading can include the following:

-* Partnership, General Partnership: EIN Letter (IRS-issued SS4 confirmation letter).
+* **Partnership, General Partnership**: EIN Letter (IRS-issued SS4 confirmation letter).
-* Limited Liability Corporation (LLC), Corporation: EIN Letter (IRS-issued SS4 confirmation letter).
+* **Limited Liability Corporation (LLC), Corporation**: EIN Letter (IRS-issued SS4 confirmation letter).
-* Sole Proprietorship: One or more of the following, as applicable to your sole proprietorship: Fictitious Business Name Statement; EIN documentation (IRS-issued SS4 confirmation letter); Color copy of a valid government-issued photo ID (e.g., a driver’s license, passport, or state ID card).
+* **Sole Proprietorship**: One or more of the following, as applicable to your sole proprietorship: Fictitious Business Name Statement; Certificate of Assumed Name; Business License; Sales/Use Tax License; Registration of Trade Name; EIN documentation (IRS-issued SS4 confirmation letter); Color copy of a valid government-issued photo ID (e.g., a driver’s license, passport, or state ID card).

+Other business documents that are applicable includes any US government entity (federal, state, local) issued business formation or licensing exhibiting the name of the business enrolling with Dwolla, or; Any business formation documents exhibiting the name of the business entity in addition to being filed and stamped by a US government entity.
+Examples include:

+* Filed and stamped Articles of Organization or Incorporation
+* Sales/Use Tax License
+* Business License
+* Certificate of Good Standing

 ### Determining verification documents needed